-The British Eventing Young Horse National Championships, are held annually at Osberton International Horse Trials in Nottinghamshire.
+The Caunton Manor Stud BE Young Horse National Championships are held annually at Osberton International Horse Trials in Nottinghamshire.

 There are four championship categories: four and five year old horses compete at National level, and six and seven year old horses at International level in order to be crowned the national champions.
 It is the best place to view the finest young event horses in the country and an opportunity to spot the equine stars of the future.